-Want to find another delicious way to incorporate herbs into your everyday life?
+Want another delicious way to incorporate herbs into your everyday life?
 Herbal jello is one of my favorite herbal preparations.
 Not only is it practical, quick and easy, but kids love it!

 If you attended our last herbal class you got a chance to taste some herbal jello.
 Honestly, I’m not one of those people who is a purist in anything.
 I believe moderation in all things – even in diet.
 Which is why, though I don’t normally serve boxed jello to my kids, I don’t mind giving it to them once in a while to get my littlest one to take a particularly pungent, bitter, or sour herbal preparation.
 However, I decided to do a little experimenting in my kitchen today and think I’ve come up with an easy way to make an herbal jello that is a little healthier – no dyes, no processed sugar, healthy collagen and nothing but goodness.